MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/MritunjayRevesion.md

     <summary>What is Structure?⭐</summary>
     <hr/>

-  Structure is also a user-defined type like a class and interface which can contain only non-abstract members.
+  Structure is also a user-defined type like a class and interface which can **`contain only non-abstract members`**.
 A structure can contain all the members what a class can contain like constructor, static constructor, constants, fields, methods, properties, indexers, operators, and events.

     <hr/>
   </details>